johnfyoung/multer-cloudinary/README.md

 # multer-cloudinary

-An example for connecting Multer and Cloudinary
+An example for connecting Multer and Cloudinary in an express.js application.